FrankFK/FrankFK.github.io/_posts/2024-03-09-hexafour-09-define-methods.md

 }
 ```

 ### TL;DR

+This post is part of a series.
+You can find the previous post [here][hexafour-08] and an overview [here][hexafour-overview].

+C#

+* *Methods* can return a value with `return` and have parameters.
+* If the parameter is a *reference type*, a change within the method means that the value at the calling location is also changed.
+This makes the code more difficult to understand and is therefore better avoided.
+* *C# records* can be used to prevent a method from changing the value of a parameter.

+Clean Code

+* Write methods in such a way that they do not change the values of their parameters.

 ### Comment on this post ❤️

 I am very interested in what readers think of this post and what ideas or questions they have.
-The easiest way to do this is to respond to my [anonymous survey](https://forms.office.com/r/1QnnmuUJHU).
+The easiest way to do this is to respond to my [anonymous survey](https://forms.office.com/r/p2PzhAEu72).

 [hexafour-overview]: {% post_url 2023-07-01-hexafour-01-overview %}#overview-of-the-posts-in-this-series
 [hexafour-01]: {% post_url 2023-07-01-hexafour-01-overview %}